seolub/CAPP30239_FA22/week_03/README.md

 # D3 Practice
 The file library_visits_jan22.csv contains data of visits by library.
-The code homework.html and homework.js are used to creart a D3 visualization.
+The code homework.html and homework.js are used to create a D3 visualization.